Islam-Eltayeb/Building-a-Data-Warehouse/README.md

 <a id='intro'></a>
 ## Introduction
-In this project I built an SQL data warehouse and integrating data from different sources into the warehouse using SSIS data pipelines.
+In this project, I designed a comprehensive data warehouse, establishing both fact and dimension tables.
+I utilized SQL for the creation of the warehouse and successfully integrated data from various sources, including an SQL database and CSV files.
+This integration was achieved through the SQL import/export tools as well as SSIS data pipelines, ensuring a seamless flow of information into the warehouse.

 <a id='source'></a>
 ### Data Source: